 A draft version of the authorised professional practice (APP) on stop and search was subject to full public consultation from 31 March-15 May 2016.
 All of the feedback was considered and has been incorporated into the final content.
 As a result of the feedback, it was decided to add two brief explanatory notes.

 Explanatory note on the status of this guidance

-This APP is based largely on the provisions of Police and Criminal Evidence Act (PACE) Code A, alongside the Best Use of Stop and Search Scheme (BUSSS) and recommendations from reviews of stop and search carried out in recent years by Her Majesty's Inspectorate of Constabulary, the Equality and Human Rights Commission and the All Party Parliamentary Group for Children.
+This APP is based largely on the provisions of Police and Criminal Evidence Act (PACE) Code A, alongside the Best Use of Stop and Search Scheme (BUSSS) and recommendations from reviews of stop and search carried out in recent years by His Majesty's Inspectorate of Constabulary, the Equality and Human Rights Commission and the All Party Parliamentary Group for Children.
 Mandatory (‘must’) content in the APP that is based on Code A is legally binding.
 Where mandatory content in the APP is not based on Code A, the source of the obligation is expressly stated.